 The supplier shall afford every facility, and shall provide all labour and materials for taking and packing the samples for testing the pulverized fuel ash and for subsequent identification of pulverized fuel ash sampled.

 10 STORAGE

-Pulverized fuel ash may be stored in accordance with the recommendation given in IS 4082 for cement.
+Pulverized fuel ash may be stored in accordance with the recommendation given in IS 4082.
+Additionally, during bulk storage, the fly ash should be suitably covered to avoid getting airborne.

 11 DELIVERY